expressjs/session/README.md

 #### Session.regenerate()

-To regenerate the session simply invoke the method, once complete a new SID and `Session` instance will be initialized at `req.session`.
+To regenerate the session simply invoke the method.
+Once complete, a new SID and `Session` instance will be initialized at `req.session`.

 ```js